Mikieb1982/the-turnstile/README.md

 - **Match Browser** — search and filter the full season fixture list and mark games you attended.
 - **Match Day dashboards** — jump to the fixtures happening soon or near you with tailored views.
-- **My Turnstile Log** — track total matches, unique venues, and revisit the games you have already logged.
+- **My Scrum Book** — track total matches, unique venues, and revisit the games you have already logged.
 - **Offline-friendly seed data** — local fixtures and venues power the UI until you wire up Firestore.

 ---